santipensotti/rocAlution/docs/reference/rocALUTION-single-node-comp.rst

 .. doxygenfunction:: rocalution::LocalVector::Check
 .. doxygenfunction:: rocalution::LocalMatrix::Check

 Checks if the object contains valid data.
 For vectors, the function checks if the values are not infinity and not NaN (not a number).
-For metrices, this function checks the values and if the structure of the matrix is correct (e.g. indices cannot be negative, CSR and COO metrices have to be sorted, etc.).
+For matrices, this function checks the values and if the structure of the matrix is correct (e.g. indices cannot be negative, CSR and COO matrices have to be sorted, etc.).

 Sort
 ====